Spaaza/route53-registrator/README.md

 ## What is it

-Allows basic load balancedservice discovery using a Route53 private hosted zone in your VPC.
+Allows basic load balanced service discovery using a Route53 private hosted zone in your VPC.

  * Run this in a Docker container on each AWS ECS instances in your cluster.
  * It listens to Docker events when services are stopped and started and adds and removes A records to a private hosted